Xue-TAN/12-06-2018workshop/README.md

-# further learning on Git
+# novie on project of PM